Part of key topic Meditation Practices

 Mindfulness of Breathing (2014), Session 2, Excerpt 7

 “I have a hard time breathing normally due to congestion and athsma.
-How does one get past the initial fear, ‘I just can’t breath.
+How does one get past the initial fear, ‘I just can’t breathe.
 How am I going to do this?’”
 Answered by Ajahn Pasanno.
 [Health] [Fear] [Mindfulness of breathing ] // [Mindfulness of body] [Body scanning] [Tranquility]

 Mindfulness of Breathing (2014), Session 1, Excerpt 3